-The City of Grand Island, Nebraska is looking for a qualified candidate to fill their Wastewater Regulatory Compliance Manager position.
-This position ensures regulatory compliance with all applicable Federal, State and Local - Environmental and Safety Rules and Regulations, and with the OSHA equivalent for governmental entities in the State of Nebraska.
+The City of Grand Island, Nebraska, is looking for a qualified candidate to fill their Wastewater Regulatory Compliance manager position.
+This position oversees the Stormwater and Wastewater environmental programs to ensure Division and customer compliance with all applicable Federal, State and Local-Environmental and Safety Rules and Regulations.